Vityyy/Robots-in-Java/README.md

-## Note: This project was developed during our segundo year of the Computer Engineering program at the University of Buenos Aires.
+## Note: This project was developed during our third year of the Computer Engineering program at the University of Buenos Aires.
 _This repository **does not** reflect our current programming level or professional skills.
 It is kept here as an academic and knowledge record._

 ------------------------------------------------------------------------------------